 - The Great Piggy Bank Robbery starring Daffy Duck as "Duck Twacy".
 A group of gangsters steals many piggy banks (including Twacy's) and he hunts them down.

-- Bart Simpson has done this several times.
+- The Simpsons: Bart Simpson has done this several times.
 Not always his own pig either.

 - The first time we see him doing it, the bank is clearly taped up.